winter-yuki/kotlin-self-types/README.md

 fun B.baz(): Self /* (B) */ = this
 ```

-Labeled self-type could be problematic in designing and implementing them because it is not obvious when to land `Self` to an actual receiver type:
+Labeled self-type could be problematic in designing and implementing them because it is not obvious when to materializes `Self` to an actual receiver type:
 ```kotlin
 class C {
     fun A.foo(): Self@C       /* (C) */ {